How do I set typical firing counts on a rail?¶

 The story¶

-feature — the complement to amount_typical_range.
+bounds — the complement to amount_typical_range.
 You declare how

 many times the rail typically fires per period, and the generator